l23steve/L23-Lilac/README.md

 # Lilac

-Lilac is a lightweight infrastructure-as-code helper.
+Lilac (Live Infrastructure Lifecycle As Code) is a lightweight infrastructure-as-code helper.
 While many IaC tools focus on provisioning, Lilac concentrates on *introspection*.
 It can scan an AWS environment, describe resources in YAML and produce a plan of what would change if those files were applied.
 The project ships with a minimal code base,